 - Low blood pressure

-After initial suction removal is complete the baby's respiratory functioning will be reassess.
-If the baby is still having difficulty breathing the next treatment step typically involves a bag / mask ventilation device to facilitate oxygen delivery to the baby.
-The manual delivery of oxygen with the ventilator not only helps get oxygen to the baby's organs but also helps to inflate their lungs and get any meconium and fluid out.
+After initial suction removal is complete the baby's respiratory functioning will be reassessed.
+If the baby is still having difficulty breathing the next treatment step typically involves a bag/mask ventilation device to facilitate oxygen delivery to the baby.
+The manual delivery of oxygen with the ventilator helps get oxygen to the baby's organs.
+This also also helps to inflate their lungs and get any meconium and fluid out.

 After the emergency intervention treatments are administered, babies with MAS will often receive follow up monitoring and treatment to avoid potential complications.
 Common follow up care for MAS includes:

 - Placing the baby under a radiant warmer to maintain body temp

 - Antibiotics to guard against infections associated with MAS